Ixtepec, Oaxaca: History

-The name "Ixtepec" is derived from Nahuatl and roughly translates to either "view of the mountain" or "face of the mountain."Its name was Iztepeque until 1935, when it was officially changed to Ciudad Ixtepec (Ixtepec City).
+The name "Ixtepec" is derived from Nahuatl and roughly translates to either "view of the mountain" or "face of the mountain."Its name was Iztepeque until 1935, when it was officially changed to Ciudad Ixtepec.
 The founding of the city was most likely in the 16th century as a Zapotec settlement shortly before the Spanish Conquest.
 It remained an indigenous community until the 19th century, with its economy based on subsistence farming.
 In the early 20th century, the community grew in economic importance as its location made it attractive to foreign investment with the building of the Pan-American Highway, originally as a rail line.

-Environment
+Geography

-The municipality has an area of 229.65 km2 at an average elevation of 40 meters above sea level.
+The municipality has an area of 294.1 km2 at an average elevation of 40 meters above sea level.

 The climate is warm, with rainfall of 950 mm annually mostly falling in the summer.

 Average temperature is 27.4 °C, ranging from 21.5 °C to 30.7 °C.